Germany and lives and works in Amsterdam,

 Numerous works are represented in private and public collections such as: Art Collection Ministry of Foreign Affairs (NL), Würth Foundation (D), Bouwfonds Art Collection of Rabo Real Estate Group (NL), ING Art Collection (NL), Aegon Art Collection (NL), European Patent Office (NL), Robert Bosch Foundation (D), ARTIUM Centro-Museo Vasco de Arte Contemporáneo, Vitoria-Gasteiz (E) and many others.

-Additionally she is a tutor at the Royal Academy of Art, The Hague since 2010.
+Additionally she is a tutor at the Royal Academy of Art, The Hague and an advisor for the Dutch Mondriaan Fund.

 Stemming from her background in photography,